USS Princeton (CVL-23): Loss

 On 20 October, landings were made at Dulag and San Pedro Bay, Leyte.
 Princeton, in Task Group 38.3, cruised off Luzon and sent her planes against airfields there to prevent Japanese land-based aircraft attacks on Allied ships massed in Leyte Gulf.

 On 24 October, however, the task group was found by enemy planes from Clark and Nichols fields.
 Shortly before 10:00 a.m.
 Princeton was attacked by a lone Yokosuka D4Y 'Judy'.
 The dive bomber dropped a single bomb, which struck the carrier between the elevators, punching through the wooden flight deck and hangar before exploding.
 Although structural damage was minor, a fire broke out and quickly spread owing to burning gasoline, causing further explosions.

 Cruisers and destroyers came alongside to render assistance.
 USS Irwin approached and attempted to fight the fire in the forward section of the hangar deck.
-The cruiser USS Birmingham, being the largest ship (and sharing the same light cruiser hull as the Princeton) took the lead role in fire fighting.
-Coincidentally, Princeton (as CL-61 Tallahassee) and Birmingham had been planned as consecutively numbered sister ships.
+The cruiser USS Birmingham, being the largest ship, took the lead role in fire fighting.
 During the operation, Princeton collided with and damaged the assisting ships.

 At 15:24, a second and larger explosion shook the Princeton, possibly caused by an explosion of one or more bombs in the magazine.
 Birmingham suffered extensive damage to her superstructure and considerable casualties.
 Irwin was also damaged, but stayed close and launched boats to rescue survivors from the sea.
 Irwin rescued 646 crewmen from the Princeton; the ship later received a Navy Unit Commendation award for her actions.

 Efforts to save the carrier continued, but by 16:00, the fires were out of control.
 The remaining personnel were evacuated, and shortly after 17:06, Irwin commenced firing torpedoes at the burning hulk.
 However, Irwin abandoned this effort due to torpedo malfunctions (her torpedo tubes possibly damaged in the collision with Princeton) that caused her torpedoes to circle back and almost hit her.
 USS Reno, at 17:46, took over the task of scuttling Princeton.
 Three minutes later, an even larger explosion occurred on Princeton, destroying the entire forward section and sending flames and debris up to 1,000–2,000 ft into the air.
 Princeton sank at approximately 17:50.

 Aftermath

 Casualties on Princeton herself were relatively light considering the intensity of her fires; 108 men (10 officers and 98 enlisted men) were lost, while 1,361 crewmen were rescued.
+Princetons Captain Buracker was later awarded the Purple Heart, Legion of Merit with the Combat "V", and the Navy Cross for his actions during the sinking.

-Casualties were much heavier aboard Birmingham which was devastated by secondary explosions aboard Princeton while fighting fires, with 233 killed and 426 wounded.
+Casualties were much heavier aboard Birmingham which was devastated by secondary explosions aboard Princeton while fighting fires, with 241 killed and 412 wounded.
 Three other ships were more lightly damaged while assisting Princeton: